 therapy, and birth control pills.
 Diseases such as leukemia, Hodgkin lymphoma, primary

 biliary cirrhosis, and rheumatoid arthritis can also cause a higher ceruloplasmin

-If you have Wilson disease, the copper level in your blood is usually lower than
+If you have Wilson disease, the copper level in your blood is usually lower than normal.

 How is this test done?